n8n-io/n8n-docs/docs/privacy-security/privacy.md

 - **General Workflow Information**: This includes details about which nodes are present in your workflow, the number of items currently in the workflow, and whether the workflow is active.
 - **Input & Output Schemas of Nodes**: This includes the schema of all nodes with incoming data and the output schema of a node in question.
 We do not send the actual data value of the schema.
 - **Node Configuration**: This includes the operations, options, and settings chosen in the referenced node.
-- **Code and Expressions**: This includes any code or expressions in the node in question to help with debugging potential issues and optimizations.
+- **Code and Node Parameters**: This includes any code in the code node or parameter values (both text and resolved expressions) that are used in the node configurations.
+These values are only send when the node in question is opened or is being debugged on.

 #### What n8n doesn't share